-Aortic valve surgery is repair or replacement of the aortic valve, located between the left ventricle and the aorta (the artery that sends blood out of the heart).
+Aortic Valve Surgery is repair or replacement of the aortic valve, located between the left ventricle and the aorta (the artery that sends blood out of the heart).
 The surgery is required when the aortic valve leaks back into the heart (aortic regurgitation) or its flaps become stiff and inflexible (aortic stenosis), blocking blood flow.
-Patients may or may not have symptoms of tiredness, low energy, swollen ankles, heart palpitations, shortness of breath, chest pain, dizziness and even lost consciousness.
-It is common for aortic valve surgery to also involve additional aortic surgery, such as correction of an aortic aneurysm.
-Repair and replacement techniques are similar to those of the mitral valve.
-Aortic stenosis can be treated with a transcatheter aortic valve implantation (TAVI) procedure, which is a percutaneous heart valve replacement.
+This causes aortic valve disease.
+The surgery can be performed using traditional surgery techniques or minimally invasive approaches.

 Types of aortic valve surgery

 - Traditional Aortic Valve Surgery - During traditional aortic valve surgery, the surgeon makes a 6-8 inch incision down the center of the chest, and the breastbone is divided in half to get access to the heart.
 The heart valves are then replaced or repaired.

 - Minimally Invasive Aortic Valve Surgery - During this surgery the surgeon makes a smaller incision in the upper midline of the chest or the upper right side of the chest and work is done through the smaller incision, sometimes between the rib spaces.

 - Less scarring